sylwia-laboszczak/my-portfolio/src/content/pages/about.md

 Hi everyone!

-I'm meticulous frontend web developer and UI Designer seeking an entry-level position to use my skills in coding, creating the appearance of the user interface, troubleshooting complex problems and assisting in the timely competition of the projects.
-I'm well organized and highly adaptable individual, who is able to accomplish multiple tasks at ease, without compromising on quality.

-In December 2021, I made a decision to change something in my life.
-After 5 years of work as an accountant and HR, I decided to take up a new challenge and test myself in a completely new field, which is Web Development.
-First, I signed up for a 6-month frontend bootcamp.
+After working as an accountant and payroll team leader for 5 years, I decided to pursue my interest in Web Development, new trends and new technologies.
+I signed up for a 6-month frontend bootcamp at InfoShare Academy in December 2021.

-During the training I encountered many new issues, knowned programming tools and met many other IT enthusiasts from different working domains.
-As with any new adventures, the first steps are the hardest and in my case it was no exception.
-The first classes although basic for a person who had nothing to do with programming, were a challenge for me and came with difficulty.
-With every homework and hour spent, and with knowledge gain, I began to see the results.
-Hitting your target in one shot is unattainable and very overwhelming.
+<strong>Tech skills: React (with styled-components), JavaScript, HTML5, CSS3, Git Version Control, REST API, Scrum/ Jira, Firebase/Firestore/ UI Designer- Figma/Figjam, Agile and Scrum methodologies.</strong>

+<strong>Soft skills: excellent team worker and works well on her own, strong communication, effective time management, works well under pressure</strong>

 During my course someone told me that <strong>"Success is the sum of small efforts repeated day in and day out"</strong>.
-For this reason, every day I devoted my time to studing, building a portfolio, and participating in conferences.
-My course ended with a group project, where I learned how to work in a group, I saw how to work with the version control system and what inconveniences may await for me in a future work.
-After the course I realized that it would be worthwhile to end the UI Designer course because frontend and ui are related to the same issue.
+My course ended with a group project, where I learned how to work in a group, share knowledge and collaborate with others.
+I learned how to work with the version control system and what inconveniences may await for me in the future.
+After the course I realized that it would be worthwhile to take the UI Designer course as frontend and UI are interrelated.
 After 5 years of work in accounting, I got used to continuous learning, but after completing both ISA courses, I realized that IT requires a lot more dedication and time.
 My 5 years of experience in solving hard financial problems under time pressure have strengthened  my character traits such as meticulousness and punctuality.
 Therefore, now I feel that the IT industry is great place for me to further develop my soft and technical skills.

-Confirmation of qualifications:
+I am a meticulous frontend web developer and UI Designer seeking an entry-level position to use my skills in coding, creating the appearance of the user interface, troubleshooting complex problems and assisting in the timely competition of the projects.
+I am a well organized and highly adaptable individual, who is able to accomplish multiple tasks at ease, without compromising on quality.

+Everyday I devote my time to studying, building a portfolio, and participating in conferences.
+See the rest of my website.

+IT is a natural progression for my interests in anything that can challenge me.
+I’m ready to learn  and grow.
+I embrace ambiguity and methods that can help resolve it.

+Qualifications:

 ![Cert_JS](/assets/junior-front-end-dev.jpg "certyfikat frontend dev")